yeong-hyeon-kim/EFModel-SQL-Converter/README.md

 ### EF Model SQL Converter

+## 🏷️ Function

 * Convert EF Model to SQL Script Or SQL Script to EF Model.

-## 🏷️ Function

-Convert EF Model to SQL Script Or SQL Script to EF Model.

 ## 💡 How to use Extension?